Security practices

 Security detections program

 In recognition of the need to build upon our approach to incident management in the context of an increasingly complex threat landscape, Atlassian has introduced what we call our “security detections program”.
-Detections are searches that run proactively on a scheduled basis on Atlassian’s Security Incident and Event Management platform to detect malicious activity targeting Atlassian and its customers.
+Detections are built to continuously monitor the Atlassian environment to detect malicious activity targeting Atlassian and its customers and deliver alerts to Atlassian’s Security Incident and Event Management platform .

 The aim of the program is to ensure we not only ensure we are prepared for the threats we face today, but sufficiently anticipate and prepare for the threat landscape of the future.
-Our security intelligence team has also created a tool to standardize the detections we create to ensure a high level of consistency and quality amongst the detections we execute – something we believe is a first in the industry.
+Our Security Automation Engineering team has also created a tool to standardize the detections we create to ensure a high level of consistency and quality amongst the detections we execute – something we believe is a first in the industry.

 For more information about our Security Detections Program, please visit this page.